View tabs | View full page

 - Independent study

-High-quality supervision is an integral part of the programme and students are typically allocated two supervisors with appropriate expertise from among the academic staff.
+High-quality supervision is an integral part of the programme and students are allocated two supervisors with appropriate expertise from among the academic staff.
 Students are also assigned an advisor for further support.

 This innovative option is aimed at students who are generally unable to be present on The University of Manchester campus, but have the desire, potential and time to undertake a PhD.
 This option does include attendance at an annual, on-campus, intensive study week, where they meet supervisors and fellow students.